Being alone. No distractions. No Wi-Fi. No email. No Social Media. No other people.

 Just you and your thoughts…

-For busy professional women solitude can be a terrifying idea and frustrating practice.
+For many solitude can be a terrifying idea and frustrating practice.

 It was for me.
 I wanted to shut my brain off not give it more space and encourage it to think…

 One day, after a workshop I facilitated, a woman asked me how I was able to slow my mind down.
 When she tried solitude she went stir crazy and couldn’t handle even 5 minutes.
 I laughed a knowing laugh.
 Nodded and leveled with her.

 Solitude takes daily practice, prayer and discipline.
 I told her to start with 60 seconds and build from there.
 There is no light switch.
 But that is not the answer she was looking for and it wasn’t the answer I was looking for either when I was searching for peace.
 I wanted to be that person sitting alone in a crossed legged position on a yoga mat without a care in the world…